One Week in Morocco Marrakech To Fes

 Frequently Asked Questions

-How does the Morocco itinerary 7 days ensure an authentic desert experience with two nights in the Sahara?
+How does the 1-week Morocco tour package ensure an authentic desert experience with two nights in the Sahara?

 The two nights in the Sahara are designed for full immersion.
 The first night is the classic camel trek and camp experience.
 The second day is dedicated to exploring the Merzouga region by 4×4, visiting nomadic families, and enjoying Gnawa music in Khamlia.
 This extended stay allows for a more profound connection with the desert’s tranquility and local culture, far beyond a quick stop